syncfusion-content/wpf-docs/wpf/XlsIo/Working-with-Excel-Worksheet.md

 In MS Excel, the way the spreadsheet fits into paper can be controlled through the Page Setup dialog box.
 You can select the size and orientation of the paper, the width of the margins, what goes into the header and footer of each page, and the order of printing cells for sheets that will take several pieces of paper.

-> Note: Though the code example uses sheet object, it is possible to read/write page setup options for chart worksheet and embedded chart by using IChartPageSetup interface.
+N> Though the code example uses sheet object, it is possible to read/write page setup options for chart worksheet and embedded chart by using IChartPageSetup interface.

 There may also be a need to change the first page number that starts with '1', by default.
 This can be done through the page number customization options provided by the Page Setup dialog box.